nulljcd/chat/README.md

 # chat
-A simple chat room.
-Uses my firesocket library.
+A simple chat room that uses my firesocket library.